gabe-kai/EarthRing/docs/09-zone-system.md

   - **Y Coordinate Handling**: The shape's Y coordinate (`worldPos.z`) is always negated before creating the fill shape.
 This ensures correct face orientation after rotation, preventing zones from appearing mirrored on the opposite side of the Y-axis.
 The outline (stroke) uses `worldPos.z` directly without negation, as it renders correctly regardless of Y sign.

 - **Fetching Strategy**: Zones are fetched via `GET /api/zones/area` with a bounding box around the camera (default: 5000m ring, 3000m width).
 Fetching is throttled to once per 4 seconds to prevent excessive API calls.
+  - **Zone Merging**: When zones are fetched, they are merged with existing zones rather than replacing them.
+This preserves manually added zones (e.g., newly created zones) that may be outside the current fetch bounds due to coordinate wrapping near X=0.
+Only zones that are far from the camera (more than 2x the fetch range) are removed.
+  - **Coordinate Normalization**: Zones use unwrapped camera position for coordinate normalization to ensure zones near X=0 remain visible even when the camera is at a different position.

 - **Visibility System**: Two-level visibility control:
   - Global visibility: All zones on/off